-His films have been shown in a number of international film festivals, including Cairo Film Festival; Cannes Film Festival; New Directors/New Films, Museum of Modern Art, New York; Cinéma du Réel, Centre Georges Pompidou, Paris; CPH:DOX (NewVision Award), Copenhagen; Dubai International Film Festival (DIFF); VideoBrasil; Berlinale; Toronto International Film Festival and San Francisco International Film Festival.
+His films have been shown in a number of international film festivals, including Cairo Film Festival; Cannes Film Festival; New Directors/New Films, MoMA, New York; Cinéma du Réel, Centre Pompidou, Paris; CPH:DOX, Copenhagen; Dubai International Film Festival (DIFF); VideoBrasil; Berlinale; Toronto International Film Festival; and San Francisco International Film Festival.
 He received the New Vision Award at CPH:DOX (2015) and Best Director, Muhr Arab Award, at DIFF (2013).

 Sharjah Film Platform (December 2019)